-Regulated activities are those for which rates are fixed through a procedure set by Act 18/2014 and Directive 2009/12/EC.
-These activities include, but are not limited to, landing of aircrafts (except for those activities related to air traffic control, which are performed by third parties), stands, passengers' use of airport facilities, telescopic boarding gates, cargo, security, ground handling services, and the variable portion of the fees relating to the supply of fuel and catering.
+Regulated activities are those that revenues generated by them are considered as public patrimonial benefits which rates are fixed through a procedure set by Act 18/2014 and Directive 2009/12/EC.
+These services are included in Act 21/2003 and included, but are not limited to, landing and aerodrome services, aircraft parking, passengers' use of airport facilities, security, ground handling services, the variable portion of the fees relating to the supply of fuel and lubricant and catering.
 For additional information on the rates the Group can charge for the Group's regulated activities, see "Regulatory Framework".

-Landings.
-Fees charged for landings represented 26.6% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2018 and 26.9% for the nine months ended 30 September 2019.
+Landings and Airfield services.
+Fees charged for landings represented 26.2% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2019 and 27.6% for the nine months ended 30 September 2020.
 Landings include all services related to the use of runways by aircrafts, other than the use of personnel for servicing aircraft, handling cargo and all services related to air traffic provided by the airport operator.
+It is determined according to the maximum takeoff weight and varies depending on the type, class of flight, and the noise level of the aircraft.

-Parking Facilities.
-Fees charged for stands represented 1.4% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2018 and 1.5% for the nine months ended 30 September 2019.
+Aircraft parking.
+Fees charged for stands represented 1.6% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2019 and 7.0% for the nine months ended 30 September 2020.
 Fees for stands are charged for the time aircrafts are not parked next to a telescopic boarding gate or at a hangar.
 Fees are also charged for the time planes are parked with wheel chocks in the runways.
 The Group does not charge stand fees between 12:00 a.m. and 6:00 a.m.

 Passengers.
-Fees charged to passengers for the use of airport facilities represented 44.6% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2018 and 46.4% for the nine months ended 30 September 2019.
-These fees include fees charged to passengers for the use of terminals, waiting areas, gates and other areas required to access the aircraft.
+Fees charged to passengers for the use of airport facilities represented 45.1% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2019 and 38.5% for the nine months ended 30 September 2020.
+These fees include fees charged to passengers for the use of terminals, waiting areas, gates and other areas required to access the aircraft and they vary depending on the type of flight (domestic, European Economic Area and not European Economic Area)

 Telescopic boarding gates.
-Fees charged for the use of telescopic boarding gates represented 3.9% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2018 and 3.6% for the nine months ended 30 September 2019.
+Fees charged for the use of telescopic boarding gates represented 3.5% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2019 and 4.5% for the nine months ended 30 September 2020.
 Fees are charged to airlines for the use of telescopic boarding gates for boarding or disembarking and for the time the aircraft is parked next to a telescopic boarding gate even if no boarding or disembarking is taking place.

 Security.
-Fees charged for security services represented 15.5% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2018 and 16.1% for the nine months ended 30 September 2019.
+Fees charged for security services represented 15.5% of the ordinary revenue generated from regulated aeronautical activities during the period ended 31 December 2019 and 12.8% for the nine months ended 30 September 2020.
 These services include the inspection and control of passengers and their luggage and all technological equipment used for security surveillance at the terminal, access areas and runways, among others.